PokeNavBot/MobileAppBeta/README.md

 This is the issue tracker for the mobile app while in beta.

-You can click on [Issues](https://github.com/PokeNavBot/MobileAppBeta/issues) and then select whether you want to report a bug report or feature request.
+You can click on [Issues](https://github.com/PokeNavBot/MobileAppBeta/issues) and then select "New Issue" and whether you want to report a bug report or feature request.